codefellows/seattle-ops-301d8/class-06/lab/README.md

 - To accomplish this, you may need to configure other areas of pfSense such as Advanced Outbound NAT.
 Read up on documentation to explore how this can be achieved.
 - Include a screenshot of your configuration.

-### Part 3: Testing
+### Part 4: Testing

 Now let's test and verify that the NAT is translating the IP address correctly and that we can access the shared folder from Windows 10 (external).

 - Mount the file share on Windows 10 (external).
 - Include a screenshot of successfully accessing the file share in Windows Explorer.

-### Part 4: Topology
+### Part 5: Topology 2

-Update your network topology diagram with any changes made to your network.
+When the other tasks are complete, review the topology and update, revise, extend, or add details as necessary.

+Was you initial topology accurate to the finished product?
+Why or why not?

 ## Submission Instructions